Civic-Integra Walbro

-This write-up should work with virtually all Hondas and Acuras
+This write-up should work for a wide range of Hondas and Acuras.

-It's a well known fact that in order to make more power, more fuel is required.
-Whether doing an all motor build, boosted, or even swapping to a bigger engine, more fuel will be required.
+Why would we need to upgrade the pump?
+In the case of the older cars, you may just need to replace a failed pump otherwise, it’s a well known fact that in order to make more power, more fuel is required.
+Whether doing a naturally aspirated build, boosted, or even swapping to a larger engine, more fuel will be required.
 The easiest way to do this is to install a higher flow pump.

-In this write-up, I have installed a Walbro high flow fuel pump into my all motor '94 civic
+In this write-up, I have installed a Walbro high flow fuel pump into my naturally aspirated '94 Civic

 Tools Necessary: